beam-pyio/.github/profile/README.md

 This project aims to build [Apache Beam®](https://beam.apache.org/) I/O Connectors using the Python SDK.
 Visit the [project website](https://beam-pyio.github.io/) for more details.

+We keep looking into adding new connectors.
+If you have a new idea, please add a comment to [this discussion](https://github.com/orgs/beam-pyio/discussions/4).

 ## AWS Services

 I/O connectors for selective AWS services.
 They are developed by interfacing with the [boto3 package](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).